Graduate Courses

 Green and sustainable buildings; objectives; definitions; elements of green buildings, economics, social and environmental benefits.
 Principles of sustainable built environment; applicable strategies.
 Green building practices: energy efficiency, water efficiency, materials efficiency, Indoor environmental quality, waste reduction.
 Renewable energy, Green building materials, products, and selection criteria; World’s leading green building organizations.
 Standards, assessment and rating systems.
 Case Studies

-Design of sustainable indoor environment.
+Design principles of the sustainable indoor environment.
 Total indoor environmental quality (TIEQ).
-Wellbeing, health and productivity of building occupants.
-Human physiological factors influencing indoor environmental quality (IEQ).
-Thermal, visual, and acoustical comfort.
+Considerations and impact of IEQ, comfort, well-being, health, and productivity of building occupants.
+Human physiological factors influencing IEQ.
+Thermal, visual, and acoustical comfort and Air Quality.
 Ventilation and indoor air quality (IAQ).
-Requirements and design criteria.
-Environmental impact, standards and regulations.
-Assessment measurements and rating systems.
+IEQ requirements and design criteria.
+Standard tests, analysis methods, and instrumentation for IEQ-field investigation.
+Surveying (subjective) vs. monitoring (objective), full and reduced scale experiments.
+Local and international standards and codes.
+Computer applications, modeling, and simulation tools.
+IEQ Assessment and rating systems.

-Weather and climate interaction with buildings; thermal radiation in the environment; water in the environment and its interaction with buildings; heat transfer in building structures; solar radiation influences on buildings.
-Effect of wind on buildings; air leakage and ventilation.
-Energy loads under different climates, energy management and renewable energy in buildings.
+Climate and buildings; the role of building envelope; thermal radiation in the environment; water and moisture interaction with buildings; heat transfer in building structures; solar radiation on buildings; effects of wind on buildings; air leakage and ventilation; Indoor thermal environment; building energy and moisture performance under different climates; Application of advanced technologies for improved building performance and sustainability.

 Computer-aided information management in building design, construction, and operations, including developing and managing relational databases, querying databases using SQL, concepts and application of data mining techniques, and application of computers in the planning, organizing, and controlling during the building lifecycle.